joakimk/toniq/README.md

 * [ ] Remove all old todos from the readme.
 * [ ] Cleanup "Later" todos
 * [ ] MAYBE: Better error for arity bugs on `perform` since that will be common.
 Lists need to be ordered, if it's a list, make the user aware of that, etc.
+* [ ] MAYBE: More logging.
+For example in job importing.

 ### Later